 A Family’s Journey to Peru

-This past summer, Michelle Carlborg and her husband decided to tackle one of the items on their family ’s bucket list before their kids (all four of them!) were grown and gone.
-They headed out on O.A.R.S.’
+Michelle Carlborg and her husband decided to tackle one of the items on their family ’s bucket list before their kids (all four of them!) were grown and gone.
+They headed to Peru on O.A.R.S.’
 Machu Picchu Family Adventure.
 Afterward, we talked to her about her family’s experience and here’s what she had to say…

 How did you decide on Peru?